learnk8s/knote-js/02_deploying_to_kubernetes.md

 You could:

-* Run the container in the server manually with a docker run.
+- Run the container in the server manually with a docker run.
-* Use a tool such as docker-compose to run and manage several containers at the same time.
+- Use a tool such as docker-compose to run and manage several containers at the same time.
-* Or you could use a container orchestrator — a tool designed to manage and run containers at scale.
+- Or you could use a container orchestrator — a tool designed to manage and run containers at scale.

 In this chapter, you will learn how to use Kubernetes (the most popular container orchestrator) to deploy your Node.js apps as Docker containers.

 To demonstrate, we're going to deploy an app called Knote on a Kubernetes cluster.

 The application comes already prepackaged as a Docker container.
-If you wish to learn how to build your own, you might want to check out this other article that goes into [how to design a Node.js application that can be containeraised]. (https://learnk8s.io/spring-boot-kubernetes-guide)
+If you wish to learn how to build your own, you might want to check out this other article that goes into [how to design a Node.js application that can be containeraised.](https://learnk8s.io/spring-boot-kubernetes-guide)

 Here's how you're going to proceed.